TZstatsADS/fall2019-proj2--adsfall2019-project2-group5/README.md

 (https://data.cityofnewyork.us/Environment/2015-Street-Tree-Census-Tree-Data/pi5s-9p35).
 This data includes tree species, diameter and perception of health.

 + **Project summary** :
-In this project, we analyzed tree's species, status, health, condition, guards types, sidewalk conditions by different zipcode and zip city.
-Using this method, we can see which area's trees has better condition or if sidewalk damage would affect trees to some extent....
+Our project analyzes and visualizes street trees information regarding health and illness conditions for different species of trees in New York City.
+The tree data were obtained from NYC Open Data portal.
+Our group also compared street tree's distribution in NYC betweem year 2005 and year 2015.We created a Shiny App to assist users to explore, for example: we can see which area's trees has better condition or if sidewalk damage would affect trees to some extent....

 + **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.